 One of the most common plot devices is pitting a group of people against the wilderness and the dangers it contains.
 And sometimes those dangers include other people.
 No Way Out is a new addition to the campers in peril genre.
 One that isn’t always what it seems to be.

 Two couples venture into the Alaskan wilderness for a camping trip.
 Kyle (Christopher McGahan, Battleship, Virus of the Dead) is planning to propose to his girlfriend Norah (Jennifer Karraz).
-Blake (Chris Levine, 2 Die For, Anabolic Life) and Jessica (Johanna Rae, President Evil, Apocalypse Rising) on the other hand are just trying to keep from breaking up.
+Blake (Chris Levine, Await the Dawn, Anabolic Life) and Jessica (Johanna Rae, President Evil, Apocalypse Rising) on the other hand are just trying to keep from breaking up.

 Once they reach the campgrounds however relationship issues become the least of their worries.
 There’s somebody else in the woods, somebody wearing a gas mask.
 And that is never a good sign in a movie like this.

 First-time director Joe Hamilton and writer Chris Levine give us an idea of just how rocky things are between Blake and Jessica pretty early in the going.
 After the proposal, she goes off on him for not telling her it was going to happen.
 The counterpoint with their happy friends says a lot.
 It also helps set the stage for what’s to come.

 No Way Out has some of the familiar elements of the backwoods killer film.
 There are the seemingly dissimilar couples.
 The character who had a bad experience in the woods.
 Everyone getting lost in the dark.
 They’re all there, but the film doesn’t follow the usual format for these kinds of films.